pedrocarvalho77/Tiger-0-Compiler-Prolog/src/notas.md

 5.
 ## Problems

 1. logical expressions still missing (& | operators)
-2. fix lexer
-3. combine all the calls into the compiler.pl file
-4. fix backtraing (add cut or look for the integer and identifier definitions)
-5. printi not working right, calling as a function not as the printi funcition
+2. printi not working right, calling as a function not as the printi funcition
-6. define what should be on the nodes or not in the ABS
+3. define what should be on the nodes or not in the ABS
-7. Learning prolog, especially CDG
+4. Learning prolog, especially CDG